mspnp/aks-fabrikam-dronedelivery/07-workload-prerequisites.md

    dev    23s   pods: 5/5, requests.cpu: 765m/1, requests.memory: 1412Mi/2Gi   limits.cpu: 1280m/2, limits.memory: 1792Mi/5G
    ```

+> :bulb: The resource quota is tied to the app, and what is considered acceptable performance for your solution as well as the agent node sku, costs and so on.
+Therefore, the app performance team is the one in charge to determine how much it should be reserved per namespace.
+Sometimes in a production cluster or special namespaces it is possible to consider the idea of going unbounded, so it can take all remaning resources if needed.

 ### Next step

 :arrow_forward: [Configure AKS Ingress Controller with Azure Key Vault integration](./08-secret-managment-and-ingress-controller.md)